silverwind/droppy/README.md

 - `httpsKey` and `httpsCert` The paths to you RSA private key and SSL certificate.
 Only used if `useSSL` is enabled.
 Self-signed certificates are supported, in case you just want end-to-end encryption.

-- `userDB` Location of the user database
+- `userDB` Location of the user database file.